 (ie: size of company, longevity of trading, location etc…

 Stage 2: What would lead them to buy what you’re selling?

 (ie: Are they experiencing any problems, what areas are they struggling in and are they currently using a competitive product or service?)

-Stage 3: What does their buying process look like?
+Stage 3: What does their purchasing process look like?

-(ie: Are they ready to buy / have a problem solved, will they need convincing, how many decision makers could be involved etc…?)
+(ie: Are they ready to purchase / have a problem solved, will they need convincing, how many decision makers could be involved etc…?)

 Stage 4: How can you get yourself in front of them?